-Ms. Halbo reported that the Required Actions Against Registered Sex Offenders, the Board had a 45-day comment period, Ms. Dhillon is now working on getting the final documents to legal and then it will go through the Director and Agency and it will be submitted to OAL.
+Ms. Halbo reported that Board had a 45-day comment period, Ms. Dhillon is now working on getting the final documents to legal and then it will go through the Director and Agency and it will be submitted to OAL.
 This one will be completed by the end of 2021.

-b.
-16 CCR sections 1399.514 and 1399.615 - Renewal of License and Continuing Medical Education required.
-Staff is working to prepare documents for initial submission to Legal, Executive, and Agency review Ms. Halbo stated that this is currently in the process of being reviewed by Legal and once reviewed it will move into the Director's Office, then to Agency.
+Ms. Halbo stated that this is currently in the process of being reviewed by Legal and once reviewed, it will move into the Director's Office and then to Agency.